MukeshKumarC-0309/MukeshKumarC-0309/README.md

 ### 🎯 What I'm Focused On Right Now

-Building depth in digital forensics and incident response, working through the SAL1 and Security+ syllabi, and building **PANDA TDR** — a multi-agent threat detection and response system on CrewAI — alongside continuing to deepen AI/ML through structured coursework.
+Having completed SAL1, I'm now working through the Security+ syllabus, building depth in digital forensics and incident response, and building **PANDA TDR** — a multi-agent threat detection and response system on CrewAI — alongside continuing to deepen AI/ML through structured coursework.
 The goal is a blue-team/SOC-focused internship where both skill sets come together.
 You can check out my portfolio at [MukeshKumarC-Portfolio](https://mukeshkumarc-portoflio.netlify.app/)